-Based on acquired information, a plan of action will be developed to assist the child and family.
+Based on acquired information, a plan of action will be developed by the School-Based Response Team to assist the child and family.
 Actions that may take place are:

-- Discussions between the child and counselor in order to gain more information.
-Depending upon the age of the child, these discussions may include drawing pictures and playing with dolls to elicit more information as to what may have occurred. - In-class observations of the child by the teacher, counselor, or administrator. - Meetings with the family to present the School's concerns. - Referral of the student and family to external professional counseling. - Notification of the management of the sponsoring employer of the concern with the child/family, or to the welfare office at the home-of-record. - Consultation with the consulate of the country of the involved family. - Consultation with the school or another attorney. - Informal consultation with local authorities.
+- n Discussions between the child and counselor in order to gain more information.

+Depending upon the age of the child, these discussions may include drawing pictures and playing with dolls to elicit more information as to what may have occurred. - In-class observations of the child by the teacher, counselor, or administrator. - Meetings with the family to present the Schools concerns. - Referral of the student and family to external professional counseling.